Last Updated On

 Although studies appear promising so far, the FDA hasn’t approved kudzu as a treatment for alcohol use disorder.
 There is a lot that is still unknown about how kudzu works, or its long term effects.
 So while kudzu may become an endorsed medication for alcohol dependence one day, expect it to take a while.
 In the meantime, we do not recommend you take this medicine—or any other treatment—without first consulting a physician.

 If you are looking for safe alternatives to treat alcohol addiction, Ria Health’s innovative telemedicine program may be able to help you find the right medication.
-Members can consult with our doctors and coaches over video chat, and create a treatment plan that is customized to their needs.
+Members can consult with our medical and coaching teams over video chat, and create a treatment plan that is customized to their needs.
 You don’t even have to stop drinking completely.
 Learn more about how to safely reduce your alcohol consumption today.